agnescameron/gatsby-test-i3/src/index/_datasets/chembl_ntd.md

 ---
-layout: default
 citation: use the citation associated with the deposited dataset
+contributors:
-contributors: EMBL-EBI at Hinxton in the United Kingdom
+- EMBL-EBI at Hinxton in the United Kingdom
 description: CHEMBL-NTD is a repository for Open Access primary screening and medicinal chemistry data directed at neglected diseases - endemic tropical diseases of the developing regions of the Africa, Asia, and the Americas.
 The primary purpose of ChEMBL-NTD is to provide a freely accessible and permanent archive and distribution centre for deposited data.
 ChEMBL-NTD is a subset of the data in the free medicinal chemistry and drug discovery database ChEMBL.
-last_edit: 07/18/2022, 15:10:19
+last_edit: Mon, 19 Jun 2023 16:43:23 GMT
 location: https://chembl.gitbook.io/chembl-ntd/
+open_access: 'TRUE'
 related_projects:
   similar:
   - surechembl
   - chembl
-slug: chembl_ntd
+shortname: chembl_ntd
 tags:
 - biotechnology
 - health